-The Official Scenic Historic Marker program is celebrating its 80th anniversary in 2015.
+The Official Scenic Historic Marker program celebrates its 90th anniversary in 2025.

 Easily recognizeable, large brown roadside signs dotting the New Mexico landscape provide vignettes on local history, geographic marvels, notable persons and political events that shaped New Mexico’s heritage.
 The program started out in 1935 to encourage the increasing number of motorists traveling New Mexico’s highways to pull off the road, learn more about where they were traveling, and boost local economies in the process.